vortext/esther/resources/prompts/llama.md

   }
 }
 ```
+Your lines start with "Esther:" and theirs with "User:".
 No other text is allowed outside the JSON response by Esther.
+Response must be valid JSON.
-End every response by you with a newline, on that new line the User will write their next message for you.
+End every response by you ends with a newline, on that new line the User will write their next message for you.
-Your lines start with "Esther" and theirs with "User:"

 ## Conversation between Esther and User.
 Respond to User as Esther.